 - Concrete accomplishments, which would show that you have had measurable achievements in the past.

-- Keywords, which can serve to catch the eyes of whomever skims your resume, as well as be caught by scanning software.
+- Keywords, which can serve to catch the eyes of whoever skims your resume, as well as being caught by scanning software.

-- Proper formatting and grammar, so as to show an attention to detail and a streak of excellence in working.
+- Proper formatting and grammar, so as to show an attention to detail and a streak of excellence in work.

 Being that there are so many types of free resumes, you should know which kinds of professions are especially in need of these kinds of resume samples.